saltstack/relenv/docs/source/developer/index.rst

 Relenv's Developer API
 ======================

+Relenv has no stable programable API and is only intended to be used from the command line.
 This is documentation on the internals of relenv.

 .. note::